Mother's Building

-The Mother's Building, also known as the Delia Fleishhacker Memorial Building, is a historic building that was once part of the Fleishhacker Pool and Fleishhacker Playfield and features Works Progress Administration-era murals, built in 1925 and is presently located within the San Francisco Zoo and Gardens.
+The Mother's Building, also known as the Delia Fleishhacker Memorial Building, is a historic building that was once part of the Fleishhacker Pool and Fleishhacker Playfield and features Works Progress Administration-era murals, built in 1925.
+It is presently located within the San Francisco Zoo and Gardens.

 The building has been listed as a San Francisco Designated Landmark, since September 16, 2022; a listed California Historical Landmark since December 31, 1979; and listed in the National Register of Historic Places, since December 31, 1979.

 History

 The Mother's Building was originally part of the Fleishhacker Pool and Fleishhacker Playfield, commissioned by Herbert Fleishhacker, and Mortimer Fleishhacker; and built in 1925.
 It was in dedication to their late-mother, Delia Stern Fleishhacker.
 The Mother's Building was originally located next to a large wading pool.
 It served as a lounge (with restrooms, nurseries, clinical rooms, and tea) for mothers with small children; no boys over the age of 6 were allowed inside.
 The wading pool was removed in the 1940s, and was replaced with a children's zoo by the 1960s.